 Back in Alaska for a quick visit…continuing to work with the refugee and immigrant community.
 This trip includes work with the incredible Alaska Heritage Center, the Boys & Girls Club of Mountain View, and a performance at the Anchorage Museum as part of a Mayoral Welcoming Event.

 With each successive trip, we’ve been able to connect with a different segment of the diverse Anchorage community.
 There is a place for everyone in the vast landscape of the great North West, but it’s in the hearts and minds of all those involved that this must resonate and reside.
-Yes, there are many issues that must be addressed, but fortunately, there are solutions to the problems… Acceptance, Inclusion, and Tolerance are the key!
+Transportation is quite possibly the biggest challenge facing most of the refugee and immigrant communities.
+Yes, there are many additional issues that must be addressed, but fortunately, there are solutions to the problems… Acceptance, Inclusion, and Tolerance are the key!